theKaiel/Python-Google-Drive-Folder-Sharing-using-QRCode/README.md

 - Interaction Flows

-  - Input the path of parent folder
+  1. Input the path of parent folder
-  - Copy the generated Google Apps Script
+  2. Copy the generated Google Apps Script
-  - Run the script on https://script.google.com/
+  3. Run the script on https://script.google.com/
-  - Download the generated excel file(.xlsx)
+  4. Download the generated excel file(.xlsx)
-  - Open the excel file in GUI and select a local directory for storing QRcode pictures
+  5. Open the excel file in GUI and select a local directory for storing QRcode pictures
-  - Generate QRcode pictures
+  6. Click the button to generate QRcode pictures